-Naturalis Historia is the collective works and thoughts of Joel Duff, a Professor of Biology and Christian who has spent many years discussing and writing about the intersection of science and faith.
+Naturalis Historia is the collective works and thoughts of Joel Duff, a Christian and Professor of Biology who has spent many years discussing and writing about the intersection of science and faith.
 I am fascinated by God’s creation and am concerned that modern conservative evangelicals have increasing abandoned the study of natural revelation resulting in both a lack of appreciation for the “good” creation and the inability to assess the results of modern science.
 I have enjoyed natural history and reading about natural historians of the 17th and 18th century when the study of nature was considered natural theology.
 I am a father of five, lover of reformed theology, am a member of a PCA (Presbyterian Church of America) church grew up in the OPC and have an ongoing interest in the origins debate that is ongoing in the evangelical community and especially among conservative evangelicals.

 Purpose of Site?

 Naturalis Historia is the repository of my extended writings from my personal research on science and faith issues, some less formal thoughts and short highlights of pertinent stories about science and the church.
 For close followers (Email, Twitter or Facebook) new posts will usually include information rich original writing rather than simply links to other stories though I will include periodic links to especially good external content.
 This site is not intended to be an open creation/evolution or theist/atheist debate board.
 Comments are welcome and I will do my best to respond to serious questions but will not engage in long polemic arguments.
 Please note that content of posts may be updated over time as I find errors or am pointed to areas of poor logic or lack of clarity.